abod021/special_topics_in_remote_sensing/README.md

 - ![ITU_LOGO](logo/ITU_logo.png)

 # Urbanization in Antalya
-Demonstrate urbanization in a designated area of ​​Antalya using Remote Sensing methods (change detection).
+Demonstrate urbanization in a designated area of ​​Antalya using Remote Sensing methods (change detection) to assure the importance of live update status 24/7 in case of an unexpected earthquake.

 - ![1](Image/1.jpg)
 # Study Area: Antalya